Hyonam99/afri-raashii/README.md

 - navigate to the home page (/) or the products page (/products) and add items to cart
 - navigate to the cart page (/cart) and proceed to checkout by clicking on the "complete order" button
 - a modal opens up with two Paypal payment options, complete the payment using any of the options.
-- for testing purposes, you can use the following test credentials to login to a paypal account and make payment:
+- for testing purposes, you can use the test credentials sent via email to login to a paypal account and make payment

-- email: sb-bo6jj20908451@personal.example.com
-- password: 5{S=A?bE

 ## Deployment